-- the maschine e.g. the lift machine is secured against accidental or unintentional start-up. - no load torque acts on the shaft. - the lock provided to prevent accidental start-up of the machine e.g. lift machine is removed after completion of inspection and maintenance work. - all friction surfaces are free of grease and oil.
+- the machine (e.g. motor) is secured against accidental or unintentional start-up. - no load torque acts on the shaft. - the lock provided to prevent accidental start-up of the machine (e.g. motor) is removed after completion of inspection and maintenance work. - all friction surfaces are free from grease and oil.
 An oily or greasy friction disc (11) cannot be cleaned. - no swelling or glazing of the friction lining has occurred.